11 QUESTIONS TO RASMUS KRAGH

 Rasmus has already attempted to climb Everest twice, but bad weather conditions prevented him to reach the summit.
 He was only 200 meters away.
 This year, he is trying again.
-As a true personification of endurance, we interviewed him to find out more about him and his 2019 expedition.
+As a true personification of endurance, Rasmus is part of our Danish Endurance Ambassadors.
+We interviewed him to find out more about him and his 2019 expedition!

 I come from a small town called Skive, in the Western part of Denmark.
 I have always done a lot of sports and went all in with everything I have done.
 I have played badminton for many years and when I was around 12, I found out that I was good at running.
 I decided to do athletics and went into long-distance running.
 After a while, I started to focus on sports orienteering.
 The fact of running fast through unknown and rough terrain in nature, and having to navigate yourself from A to B, all at the same time, was just the right combination for me.
 This is when I started being very serious about doing sport.
 I went to the Junior National Team and that became my priority, also above high school.